 We are reminding residents to use their brown bin to get rid of all food waste instead of their black bin.
-An orange tag will be placed on the handles of black bins across the City from July 2021 to February 2022.
-The tag is there as a polite reminder to you to dispose of your food waste in the brown bin.
+An orange tag was placed on the handles of all black bins across the City, as a polite reminder to you to dispose of your food waste in the brown bin.

 Properties that have no brown bin and instead have a 23 litre green outdoor caddy collection should continue to use their caddy to dispose of food waste.

-What do you mean when you say put food waste in the right place?
+What we mean when we say put food waste in the right place

 We provide all residents with a brown bin or a 23 litre food caddy, kitchen caddy and liners free of charge to help get rid of unwanted food waste.